Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Dehn--Nielsen--Baer maps

+The map $\Delta$ factors through the similarly defined Dehn--Nielsen--Baer map from \Cref{thm:classic_DNB}, so the kernel is also given by the subgroup generated by Dehn twists about the boundary.
+This agrees with our \Cref{thm:MainTHM_DNB} since $r \circ \Theta = \Delta$.\end{example}

-The main tools for the remainder of the section are based on the often used Alexander methods for surfaces \cite{hern2017isomorphisms,Shapiro2022Alexander}, and Alexander methods for graphs by Algom-Kfir--Bestvina as in the following lemma.
+The main tools for the remainder of the section are based on the often used Alexander methods for surfaces (see \cite{hern2017isomorphisms,Shapiro2022Alexander, dickmann2023mapping} for information on the infinite-type case), and Alexander methods for graphs by Algom-Kfir--Bestvina as in the following lemma.

-Recall a curve is an immersed image of $S^1$, an arc is a properly immersed image of $[0,1]$, and a line is a properly immersed image of $\R$. \begin{lemma} [{\cite[Corollary 3.6]{AB2021}}] Let $f : \Gamma \rightarrow \Gamma$ be proper.
+Recall a (closed) curve is an immersed image of $S^1$, an arc in a surface is a properly immersed image of $[0,1]$ with endpoint on the boundary of the surface, and a line is a properly immersed image of $\R$. \begin{lemma} [{\cite[Corollary 3.6]{AB2025}}] Let $f : \Gamma \rightarrow \Gamma$ be proper.
 Then $f$ is properly homotopic to the identity if and only if it preserves the homotopy class of every oriented closed curve and the proper homotopy class of every oriented proper line in $\Gamma$ that in each direction converges to an end in $E(\Gamma) \setminus E_\ell(\Gamma).$ \end{lemma}

 We will also need a version for surfaces that relies on an Alexander system on a surface with noncompact boundary components.